Read with BonusRead with Bonus

 Diana's face instantly turned grim, "I am the patient's daughter.
 I have the right to visit."

-The nurse at the front desk was also in a difficult position, "It was Mr. Smith's order.
+The nurse at the front desk was in a difficult position, "It was Mr. Smith's order.
 We are just following instructions."